-The Google Summer of Code™ 2017 is coming up soon - Haiku hopes to be accepted as Mentoring Organization once again!
-This will hopefully be the eighth year, in which Haiku was selected to participate as one of the mentoring organizations.
+The Google Summer of Code™ 2017 is coming up soon - Haiku was accepted as Mentoring Organization once again!
+This will be the eighth year, in which Haiku was selected to participate as one of the mentoring organizations.

 Why does Haiku want to participate?

 The Google Summer of Code is a wonderful opportunity for the Haiku Project.
 It exposes Haiku to many potential youthful and energetic minds that are interested in developing Open Source Software.
 Even more exciting, it provides a unique opportunity of generating income for the Project while growing a handful of carefully selected students into knowledgeable and potential long-term contributors.
 As an open source project that develops an operating system, our pool of active committers is relatively small and being able to embrace new contributors is literally a wonderful thing.

 As a mentoring organization, we balance selecting impressive students (who display promise of becoming regular contributors) and useful projects (which can be mentored and are appropriate for Haiku).

 We strive to nurture our students into talented and motivated open-source developers.
 This includes being able to communicate effectively on public mailing lists, provide relevant information in bug reports, continually publish code for peer-review, and perhaps most importantly, knowing when to ask for help.
 Those skills empower them with the confidence and ability to continue making valued contributions to Haiku (or any open source project for that matter).

 This year, Haiku, Inc submitted an application in a wider scope than in previous years.
 It includes project ideas from Haiku (the core operating system), but also from several related projects.
 This is the case for some "umbrella organizations" in GSoC for several years already, and allows smaller projects to get their share of students as well.

 In the case of Haiku, the core system is getting mature, and there is now space for students working on various applications.